linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 25.06.2023 (announcement Realpin)
+- 🎉 Exciting news! 🎉 We've just added Realpin to our subdomain system 🚀🌟 Now, https://realpin.tk will redirect you to https://realpin.linkspreed.com - but don't worry, your experience won't change at all! 👍 Have you tried our Realpin platform yet?
+Let us know in the comments! 💬 #Realpin #Linkspreed #Subdomain #TechnicalUpgrade

+### 25.06.2023 (announcement Quika)
+- 🎉 Big news!
+Quika has been added to our subdomain system. 🚀 Head to https://quika.tk which now directs you to https://quika.linkspreed.com.
+Don't worry, everything remains the same in terms of usability and data. 👍 Have you used Quika before?
+Let us know in the comments! #Quika #SubdomainUpdate #Linkspreed

+### 25.06.2023 (announcement Quexy)
+- 🎉 Exciting news 🎉 We just added Quexy to our subdomain system!
+Now, when you visit https://quexy.cf, you'll be redirected to https://quexy.linkspreed.com!
+Don't worry, everything will work just as it did before.
+Any questions? #QuexyUpdates 💻👀

+### 25.06.2023 (announcement QRMe)
+- 🚨Exciting news!🚨We've just added QRMe to our subdomain system! 🔗https://qrme.cf now redirects to 🔗https://qrme.linkspreed.com.
+Don't worry, your account will function normally with all your existing data.
+Have you tried using QRMe yet? #QRMe #Subdomain #Linkspreed 📲😎👨‍💻⚙️

+### 25.06.2023 (announcement Qizz)
+- 🎉 Exciting news! 🚨 We just added Qizz to our subdomain system! 🔗 Head over to https://qizz.linkspreed.com to continue using the platform with all your existing data. 🙌 Don't worry, nothing will change for you as a user.
+Have you tried Qizz yet? 💭 #qizz #linkspreed #subdomains #quiztime

+### 25.06.2023 (announcement Profilio)
+- 📣 Hey guys!
+Big news: we just added Profilio to our subdomain system 🎉.
+When you go to https://profilio.cf, you'll be redirected to https://profilio.linkspreed.com, but don't worry!
+Everything stays the same for you on the platform.
+Have you checked it out yet?
+Any questions? #Profilio #Linkspreed #Subdomain #Updates 🤔❓

 ### 24.06.2023 (announcement Podhub)
 - 🚨 Big news! 🚨 We've just added Podhub to our subdomain system! 🎉👏🏼 Now https://podhub.cf will redirect you to https://podhub.linkspreed.com.
 Don't worry, your experience won't change at all, it's just a technical update. 🤓 Have you checked out Podhub yet?
 Let us know! #Podcast #TechUpdate #Linkspreed 🎙️📈